SLA Nominations are now open.

 Requirements: You will need to

-- be recommended by your Module Leader or Lecturer
+- be recommended by your Module/Programme Leader OR undergo an application and interview process

 - complete an SLA application form

-- attend compulsory training in September before you start working with students
+- attend SLA Induction Training Programme before you start working with students (August & September)

-- attend all scheduled meetings with academics and PAL team
+- attend all scheduled meetings/trainings with academics and PAL team

 - submit timely monthly reflective reports about your role and work with students